There are a lot of articles out there about self-love.

 Think about it.
 Think about the amount of care you take with your face.
 The amount of time you spend primping and caring for it in the morning and in the evening.
 Think about the money you spend on products.
 Why don’t we treat our vaginas with the same care?
 It is one of the most important membranes in our bodies, yet we barely ever give it the attention and love it deserves.
-We need to moisturise it with vaginal moisturiser frequently.
+We need to wash it with the correct products, moisturise it with vaginal moisturiser frequently, and use lube (yes even to masturbate).
 And most importantly we need to masturbate.

 Masturbating is great, as it means you can climax at your own pace and on your own terms.

 I would say that it’s really good to masturbate around three or four times a week.
 It’s also a great way to lubricate your vagina.
 As I know some of you ladies suffer from vaginal dryness, this would really help.
 You might find that the more frequently you do it, the easier you’ll find it to climax.

 At the beginning of the menopause, I decided just to go head first and research into this topic.
 What I would suggest is to make it special for you.
 Light some candles and let yourself relax into it.
 You could even try watching something erotic to help you get into the mood.
 Remember to use lubrication if you find yourself feeling a little dry or tight.
 If you want more privacy you could try it in the shower or draw yourself a bath.
 The extra moisture and heat from the water might also help you.
 If you’re feeling a little more confident you could even talk to your partner about it and get them more involved.
 Even if you want to lie next to them and mutually masturbate, you might find that draws you both closer to each other and still maintain that intimacy.